Release Date: September 23, 2014

 Format: e-ARC

 After following a mysterious map into the woods and then under the woods, eleven-year-old Albert Flynn learns he’s a Balance Keeper—someone with special magical skills for fixing problems in three underground Realms at the Core of the earth.
-His new job is important; if the realms fall out of balance, the world above could be in great danger.
+His new job is important; if the realms fall out of balance, the world above could be in great danger.*an e-ARC of this book was given to me via Edelweiss in exchange for a fair and honest review*

 Albert and his Balance Keeper teammates Birdie and Leroy arrive in the Core not a moment too soon.
 There’s an Imbalance in the Calderon Realm and it’s threatening to bury Albert’s hometown of New York City in a mountain of ash.